Yagasaki7K/yagasaki7k/README.md

 ## 🏆 Courses and certifications

-<i>You can <a href="https://yagasaki.netlify.com/" target="_blank">request</a> a .pdf copy of this certificate to verify authenticity.</i>
+<i>You can request a .pdf copy of this certificates to verify authenticity.</i>

-- In Progress - Computer Science by Universidade Brasileira Livre (UBL) - Unknown
 - COMPLETE - Introduction to Computer Science by Havard (CS50) - Mar, 2022

 <center>